deveshdatwani/trendsonthemap/README.md

 Social media has seen exponential growth in the number of its users for about a decade now.
 More and more people turn to social media to voice their opnions or share parts of their life.
 Twitter has become a medium on which ideas, opinions and beliefs are shared.

-In Twitter, a word, prhase or a hashtag mentioned by a large number of users in a short period of time is said to be "trending topic" or simply "trending" at that point of time.
+In Twitter, a word, phrase or a hashtag mentioned by a large number of users in a short period of time is said to be "trending topic" or simply "trending" at that point of time.
 Twitter provides with a funtionality to retrieve the trending topics based on locations through its API.

 ![]()